cheongalc/physicsanims/README.md

-# irspreso
+# physicsanims
-presentation material for irs sharing
+repo for physics anims